 Defined the concept of “laudable pus” for wound abscess drainage.

 |Angelique du Coudrey of France ||Mid 1700s |

-As a practicing midwife, Mme du Coudray violated the majority of standards demanded of midwives; she had no children of her own, was not married, and believed in the organization and ...
+As a practicing midwife, Mme du Coudray violated the majority of standards demanded of midwives; she had no children of her own, was not married, and believed in the organization and training of ...